anngvu/bioc-curation/README.md

 ### About

 Example curation of [Bioconductor](https://bioconductor.org/) software packages into the [bio.tools schema](https://github.com/bio-tools/biotoolsSchema) using OpenAI, focusing mainly on the EDAM mapping part of the schema specification.
-Referring to the example screenshot below, "basic" tool description is widely available for Bioconductor packages but EDAM functionality is less well-characterizeed, which is why it is the focus here.
+Referring to the example screenshot below, basic tool description is already mostly available for Bioconductor packages but EDAM functionality is less well-characterized, which is why it is the focus here.

-This is R&D work to figure out how to optimize ontology curation functionality for [a tool](https://github.com/anngvu/accent) purposely built to help (Sage) curators curate data for projects that involve EDAM, such as https://cancercomplexity.synapse.org/Explore/Tools and https://openchallenges.io/challenge.
+This is also R&D work to figure out how to optimize ontology curation functionality for [a tool](https://github.com/anngvu/accent) purposely built to help (Sage) curators curate data for projects that involve EDAM, such as https://cancercomplexity.synapse.org/Explore/Tools and https://openchallenges.io/challenge.
 However, this might also be useful to the wider curation community.

-This is experimental, and it might be interesting to compare with existing results, additional human-curated results, [EDAMmap](https://github.com/edamontology/edammap), or other approaches.
+These experimental results should be interesting to compare with existing curation, additional human-curated results, [EDAMmap](https://github.com/edamontology/edammap), or other approaches.

 ### Methodology

-Rerun the example notebook in Google Colab or locally; plug in other packages of interest.
+Rerun the example notebook in Google Colab or locally; you can modify the notebook to plug in other packages of interest.
 You will only need an OpenAI API key.
 *See [OpenAI usage costs](https://github.com/anngvu/accent/tree/web-ui?tab=readme-ov-file#openai-usage-costs](https://github.com/anngvu/bioc-curation/?tab=readme-ov-file#openai-usage-costs).